Winter Cover Cropping: A Fine Time to Build Soil

-Another practice is to sow forage turnip around the perimeter of the field to satisfy the deer's hunger.
-Sown by mid-August, turnips will generally grow slowly until temperatures fall below 20°F/-6.6°C. While turnip bulbs remain grazeable even after freezing, they begin to deteriorate soon after a thaw.
+Another practice is to sow forage turnips around the perimeter of the field, to satisfy the deer's hunger.
+Sown by mid-August, turnips will generally grow slowly until temperatures fall below 20°F (-6.6°C).
+While the turnip bulbs will remain grazeable even after freezing, they will begin to deteriorate soon after a thaw.

 - Winter Cover Crop Chart • by Pam Dawling for Growing for Market, September 2009

 - Chapter 13 • Winter Cover Crops • Risk Management Guide for Organic Producers • University of Minnesota

 - Overview of Cover Crops & Green Manures • ATTRA, the National Sustainable Agriculture Information Service